Well-being Research Hub

 Aims of the Hub

-To facilitate a deeper understanding of human behaviour in the fashion and creative industries and the potential for improving quality of life through understanding psychological well-being
+Psychologists are concerned with improving quality of life, working towards ‘better lives’, which is also the mission of LCF.
+The Hub aims to facilitate a deeper understanding of human behaviour in the fashion and creative industries and the potential for improving the quality of life through understanding psychological well-being.

 The Hub is based at London College of Fashion and intended for staff, early career researchers, research and postgraduate students to learn about and become involved with the projects generated through the LENS and to share ideas and develop collaborative opportunities.